qualitycode/gedcomConverter/README.md

 ### The Core Function

 The function that does the parsing and output is called loopGedWriteXML().
 It is found in XmlLoad.as.
-It is a recursive function that traverses the gedcom file, using parseLine() to read a one line at a time.
+It is a recursive function that traverses the gedcom file, using parseLine() to read one line at a time.

 ### Memory Idea